What is a Community of Practice?

 Talk to someone you think you might be CoPing with already.

-Talk to someone you have in mind who you want to draw into the idea.
+Talk to someone you have in mind who you want to draw into the idea of forming a CoP.

 Talk to some other people.

-And you can always talk to Michael or Olga or Kim in UCD Agile – UCD Agile sponsors WST and is the start-up driver of the CoP idea at the moment.
+And you can always talk to Michael or Olga or Bernadetain UCD Agile – UCD Agile sponsors WST and is the start-up driver of the CoP idea at the moment.